Verifying the Consistency of Remote Untrusted Services with Conflict-Free Operations: Definitions

-\para{Abortable services} When operations of $F$ conflict, a protocol may either decide to block or to abort.
+When operations of $F$ conflict, a protocol may either decide to block or to abort.
 Aborting and giving the client a chance to retry the operation at his own rate often has advantages compared to blocking, which might delay an application in unexpected ways.

-As in previous work that permitted aborts~\cite{afhht07,mdss09}, we allow operations to abort and augment~$F$ to an \emph{abortable} functionality~$F'$ accordingly. $F'$ is defined over the same set of states~\CS and operations~\CO as $F$, but returns a tuple defined over \CS and $\CR \cup \{\bot\}$. $F'$ may return the same output as~$F$, but $F'$ may also return $\bot$ and leave the state unchanged, denoting that a client is not able to execute~$F$.
-Hence, $F'$ is a non-deterministic relation and satisfies \if\submit\yes $ F'(s, o) = \bigl\{ (s, \bot) , \, F(s, o) \bigr\}.$ \else
+As in previous work that permitted aborts~\cite{afhht07,mdss09}, we allow operations to abort and augment~$F: \CS \times \CO \to \CS \times \CR$ to an \emph{abortable} functionality~$G$ accordingly. $G: \CS \times \CO \to \CS \times \CR_\bot$ is defined over the same set of states~\CS and operations~\CO as $F$, but returns a tuple defined over \CS and response set $\CR_\bot = \CR \cup \{\bot\}$. $G$ will usually return the same output as~$F$, but it may also return $\bot$ and leave the state unchanged, denoting that a client is not able to execute~$F$.
+Hence, $G$ is a relation and satisfies

-\fi Since $F'$ is not deterministic, a sequence of operations no longer uniquely determines the resulting state and response value.
+The abortable~$G$ inherits most properties of~$F$ apart from its deterministic specification.
+In particular, since $G$ is not deterministic, a sequence of operations no longer uniquely determines the resulting state and response value.
+Whenever the abortable~$G$ is used in a protocol, one has to explicitly require that if $G$ is accessed only sequentially, then $G$ should never abort, i.e., it should always behave like~$F$.

+In the sequel, when we refer to a generic \emph{functionality} $\Lambda$, this may represent the deterministic~$F$ or its abortable extension~$G$.

-Abortable functionalities are related to obstruction-free objects~\cite{afhht07,helumo03}, which guarantee that every client operation completes assuming the client eventually runs in isolation.
+Abortable functionalities are related to obstruction-free objects~\cite{afhht07,helumo03} in shared-memory systems subject to concurrent operations; such objects also guarantee that every client operation completes assuming the client eventually runs in isolation.